40 Fancy Appetizers That Are Secretly Really Easy to Make

 Photo: Liz Andrew/Styling: Erin McDowell

-You have a few friends coming over, so you want to serve a bunch of photogenic starters that everyone will be eager to share on Instagram (not to mention taste incredible).
-Don’t fret: It’s easier than it seems, as long as you choose a few foolproof recipes.
-From a Pinterest-ready Italian bruschetta board to dangerously poppable French onion cups, I found 40 fancy appetizers that are secretly really easy to make.
+You have a few friends coming over, so you'll need a bunch of photogenic starters that everyone will be eager to share on Instagram (not to mention devour).
+Don't stress: It's easier than it seems, as long as you choose a few foolproof ideas that are easy and quick to master.
+Luckily for you, I found 40 fancy appetizers that are secretly really simple, from a Pinterest-ready Italian bruschetta board to dangerously poppable French onion cups.

-Many can be prepared ahead, and they're simple enough for newbies to pull off (even though they don't look it).
-Bring them to a potluck, whip them up for your annual Christmas party and keep your faves in your back pocket for a special occasion, whether it be a holiday or a random weeknight.
+Many can be prepared in advance, and they're simple enough for beginners to conquer, even if they don't look it.
+Bring them to a potluck, whip them up for your annual Christmas party or an alternative Thanksgiving Meal and keep your faves in your back pocket for a special occasion, whether it be a planned feast or a random weeknight.

 60 Easy Side Dishes for Parties That Will Wow Your Guests